Closings and cancellations due to COVID-19

 Mount Pleasant United Methodist Church on Liberty Grove Road in Colora has cancelled its April 4 Turkey Supper.
 It will return in the fall.

-Elkton Presbyterian Church has cancelled all church activities including worship until March 30.
-The Food Pantry is also closed during this time, however the Elkton Community Kitchen will continue to serve lunch on Friday.
-Call the church office 410-398-4636 for further updates.
+Elkton Presbyterian Church has cancelled all church activities including worship services until further notice.
+The Food Pantry and Financial Outreach Office is also closed during this time, however the Elkton Community Kitchen will continue to serve lunch on Friday, providing bagged lunch from the back door of the church at 209 East Main St. Call the church office 410-398-4636 for further updates.

 St. John’s United Methodist Church on Lewisville Road near Fair Hill and Cherry Hill UMC on Cherry Hill Road north of Elkton have cancelled Sunday worship and all church events including their soup dinners through Sunday March 29.